 Color wise the designs for Becky center around a very simple idea: the base color for her is red, and depending on her social and emotional state her dresses have more or less red in them.
 The happier and more comfortable she is, the more red is included within the costume.
 However, when she is drifting away from her goals or plainly unhappy, her dresses go to darker and grimmer colors.

 As for the shapes and silhouettes; they center around a similarly simple idea: the higher she climbs and the higher she wants to get, the wilder and bolder the silhouette gets.

 Because of this, it's only logical that the first time the audience is introduced to Becky, she is wearing a very simple high-waisted bright orange typical regency dress with a very humble dark mauve long coat.

-During her visit at Amelia's house, she slowly works her charm on Amelia's brother, Joseph, whom falls in love with her.
+During her visit to Amelia's house, she slowly works her charm on Amelia's brother, Joseph, who falls in love with her.
 As he takes her to an Indian themed picnic, she appears wearing a bright red, high-waist, muslin dress with a shawl heavily inspired by the Indian Sari.

 At this point, things are definitely going her way.
 She finds herself liking Joseph, a very prosperous merchant, and he likes her in return.
 And so, the vibrant reds pop up in her costume for the first time in the movie.
-This is a very natural look; from the simplicity of the dress to the simplicity of the hairstyle), which helps reflecting the state of the character, whom at this point is still fairly innocent.
+This is a very natural look; from the simplicity of the dress to the simplicity of the hairstyle), which helps to reflect the state of the character, who at this point is still fairly innocent.

 |Portrait of Empress Josephine |